 What is the rapid response vehicle (RRV)?

 The rapid response vehicle (RRV) is a declared asset to the National Ambulance Service and is tasked to calls by the National Emergency Operations Centre (NEOC) in Tallaght.
-Our current RRV is a Skoda Yeti Sherpa 4WD which has been kindly sponsored by Sinnott Autos in Wicklow town since 2015.
+Our current RRV is a Skoda Karoq 4WD which has been kindly sponsored by Sinnott Autos in Wicklow town since 2015.

 This vehicle is equipped with a NAS Tetra radio and has high visibility reflective markings.
 It has the necessary audio visual warning equipment (lights and sirens) purchased from Redtronic UK and kindly fitted pro bono by Tommy Maguire.

 What equipment is carried on the rapid response vehicle (RRV)?

 The RRV carries much of the medications and equipment found on a regular emergency ambulance, including resuscitation equipment, medications and a cardiac monitor-defibrillator.

 Additionally, the doctor brings the specialist equipment and medications necessary to deliver critical care interventions such as: RSI (general anaesthetic), analgesia, sedation, thoracostomy and thoracotomy.